-2. The Sneaky Good Guy: This guy is basically a decent person who is heavily steeped in bad information.
-We cannot discount the huge impact our culture has on training young men to believe women “play hard to get,” and that, with any sign of waffling on her part, it’s perfectly OK to push her further.
-You know, because women “secretly want it.”
+2. The Sneaky Good One: This person is basically a decent person who is heavily steeped in bad information.
+We cannot discount the huge impact our culture has on training people to believe women “play hard to get,” and that, with any sign of waffling on her part, it’s perfectly OK to push her further.
+You know, because we “secretly want it.”
 (Oye, giant sigh!)

 3. The Total Asshat: This jerk hears you say, “No, thank you”, loud and clear and orders you another drink anyway.
-Or sticks his hand where it isn’t welcome.
-Yeah — that guy.
-By disregarding your explicitly stated wishes, he’s practically slapping you across the face with that red flag.
+Or sticks their hand where it isn’t welcome.
+Yeah — that one.
+By disregarding your explicitly stated wishes, they are practically slapping you across the face with that red flag.

-Want to know how a man will treat you long-term?
+Want to know how a person will treat you long-term?

 On the very first date, clearly, articulate a need or boundary.
 (Yeah — it’s that easy.)
-How he responds to your boundary or request shows you how he’ll treat you now and in the future.
-If he doesn’t honor your “no” about the second glass of wine, he’s unlikely to honor your “no” sexually.
+How they respond to your boundary or request shows you how they’ll treat you now and in the future.
+If they don’t honor your “no” about the second glass of wine, they’re unlikely to honor your “no” sexually.

 Drawing a line in the sand is never easy or fun.
 I know, I’ve failed epically at it dozens of times.
 But I got better at it with practice, and you can, too.